WARNING!

 Pondet with Sprout (bottom) and Speckles (top) on 7/9/05 at one-day-old.

 When things seem perfect, that is when bad things happen.
 The morning of 7/27/05 around 6:10 am as I got dressed, I heard chicken noises.
 Opening my window, I could tell it was Pondet giving her "come here chickies" call with great insistence.
 I knew something was wrong and went right out.
 Sprouty was gone.
 There was no sign of anything.
 She was simply erased from existence.
 I have to assume that the black rat snake came in and got her even though she was getting big.
 Two of the four eggs that Pondet sat on also vanished without a trace.
 It was probably the same snake.
 It would be quite ironic if the culprit was the 5' black snake I tried to save a few weeks before.
 He/she was tangled in some mesh bird/plant netting.
 I cut him/her free but the net was still attached and strangulating the snake in half a dozen locations.
 If he/she survived and then ate Sprouty, that shows that no good deed goes unpunished.
 When looking for Sprouty (I thought maybe she had gotten out), there were a few birds (a wood thrush I saw) giving snake calls.
 I never saw the snake but it makes the most sense.
 Poor Pondet and Speckles continued to act scared, anxious, and kept calling for Sprouty.
-But, she is never coming back.
-I plan to move them to the hen house and put the adults out in the open.
-Hopefully, then when the snake comes back, all he will find is Sugar's menacing stare.
+But, she was never coming back.
+I planned to move them to the hen house and put the adults out in the open.
+Hopefully, then when the snake came back, all he would find was Sugar's menacing stare.

 An End for One and Beginning for Four

 Spicey had been ill for a while with her feet.
 It was getting harder for her to walk.
 Sugar continued to jump her, further injuring her.
-In late August, she started staying in the next box, only coming out to eat.
+In late August, she started staying in the nest box, only coming out to eat.
 The morning of 9/2/05, she did not come out.
 Her eyes were shut.
 When I got home from work, she was gone.
 I feel guilty that we did not do more for her.

 On 1/27/06, I finally was in his presence when Speckles was crowing.
 It is always strange to see a rooster crow close up.
 He did not thrust his head up as strangely as his father and was not as loud either.

 On 8/7/06, my mother called me at work to say they had rescued Sugar.
 He was hanging from the wire in the run by his spur!
-His spurs are way too long.
+His spurs were way too long.
 I tried cutting them but none of my cutters will go through them.
 I actually got the cutters around the spurs when he was roosting without much trouble, just could not even knick them.
 Sugar was probably fighting with his son when he got stuck.
 He would have hung upside down all day if my parents had not been taking my niece for a walk.

 Clash of the Titans

 On 1/24/07, I came home to find that Speckles was in Sugar's cage, and Sugar was out on the outside roost!
 The girls had both found their way into Sugar's cage before.
 The food bowls go under the fence so if they move the bowls, they can squish under the fence there.
 This time, I guess Speckles went into Sugar's cage, and then Sugar managed to get away from him but Speckles got trapped.
 I had to cut the door open (the cable ties have to be cut), get Speckles out, and go grab Sugar with a towel, stuff him back into the cage, and put new cable ties on.
-I hope they do not make this a habit!
+I hope they do not make this a habit (update later: They did!)!

 Pondet laid her first egg in almost a year on 3/21/07 and then began laying almost every day.
-Speckles, her own son, is the father!
-I will make sure she does not sit on the eggs by removing them daily.
+Speckles, her own son, was the father!
+I would make sure she did not sit on the eggs by removing them daily.
 No three-headed chickens for us.

 Here is a photo of Pondet (left) and Poulet's (right) eggs on 3/27/07.